Veterinarian-Issued Pet Travel Health Certificates

 - All previous records from other veterinary clinics

 - Many health certificates need an original signed rabies certificate and the exact date of microchip implantation.
 If these were not performed at Riverside Animal Hospital and are needed for your pet's travel, you have to bring these forms and dates with you to your pet's appointment.

 During Your Appointment

-At the appointment, we will conduct a comprehensive exam to make sure your pet is healthy for travel and fill out the Health Certificate.
+At the appointment, we will conduct a comprehensive exam to make sure your pet is healthy for the pet travel Health Certificate.